ten tips to hold onto your warm leads

 2. Reach out with a phone call

-Using multiple means of communication helps to build your connection with a lead, and phone calls shouldn’t be overlooked.
+Using multiple means of communication helps to build trust with a lead, and phone calls shouldn’t be overlooked.
+While cold calling involves contacting someone with no prior engagement, calling a warm lead is much more effective.
 According to a Crunchbase survey, 57% of C-level buyers prefer to be contacted via phone.

 In fact, 44% of sales professionals say phone calls are their most effective channel for remote selling.
 This makes sense because phone calls are personal and interactive.
 Your leads can share their concerns and get a response on the spot.
 And if you need to have another conversation, you can easily secure their permission for a follow-up call or email.